-If heparin is being infused via the Impella purge system it should be monitored and included in institutional anti-coagulation protocols.
+The heparin infused via the Impella purge system should be monitored and included in institutional anti-coagulation protocols.
 Failure to do so, may result in excessive heparin being infused, which may cause increased bleeding at the percutaneous and surgical access sites.
 Additional information on use of the heparin infusion for anti-coagulation can be found in Section 7 (see Anti-coagulation Therapy with Impella Heparin Infusion on page 7.25)